Maximum likelihood estimation: Relation to minimizing Kullback–Leibler divergence and cross entropy

+Prediction bias

+Maximum likelihood estimates of parameters can be substituted into expressions for the probability density function, cumulative distribution function, or quantile function, to generate predictions of probabilities or quantiles of out-of-sample events.
+This method for predicting probabilities is recommended in statistics text-books and actuarial textbooks, and is widely used in the scientific literature.
+However, maximum likelihood prediction fails to propagate the uncertainty around the maximum likelihood parameter estimates into the prediction.
+As a result, the predicted probabilities are not well calibrated, and should not be expected to correspond to the frequencies of out-of-sample events.
+In particular, tail exceedance probabilities and tail exceedance quantiles are typically underestimated, sometimes dramatically.
+The underestimation is largest when there is little training data, many parameters being estimated, and for the far tail.
+For cases where this prediction bias is a problem, Bayesian predictions can provide a solution if the prior is chosen so as to reduce or eliminate the bias.

 Examples

 Discrete uniform distribution

 Consider a case where n tickets numbered from 1 to n are placed in a box and one is selected at random (see uniform distribution); thus, the sample size is 1.
 If n is unknown, then the maximum likelihood estimator $\widehat{n}$ of n is the number m on the drawn ticket.
 (The likelihood is 0 for n < m, 1/n for n ≥ m, and this is greatest when n = m.
 Note that the maximum likelihood estimate of n occurs at the lower extreme of possible values {m, m + 1, ...}, rather than somewhere in the "middle" of the range of possible values, which would result in less bias.)
 The expected value of the number m on the drawn ticket, and therefore the expected value of $\widehat{n}$, is (n + 1)/2.
 As a result, with a sample size of 1, the maximum likelihood estimator for n will systematically underestimate n by (n − 1)/2.